 Christmas Is About Peace

 Peace is in short supply.
 Nations war.
 Conflict abounds in relationships with others—all because of sin.
 Sin is a barrier and makes people enemies of God (Romans 8:7).
 Jesus came to remove that barrier and restore our relationship with God.
 He came to bring peace.
+Christmas night, the angels proclaimed, “Glory to God in the highest, And on earth peace, Good will toward men” (Luke 2:14)!
+The apostle Paul explained, “When the fulness of the time was come, God sent forth his Son, made of a woman, made under the law, to redeem them that were under the law, that we might receive the adoption of sons” (Galatians 4:4-5).

 Jesus didn’t bring peace by providing us with second chances.
 History proved people could never live up to God’s perfect demands.
 We didn’t need another rule-giver.
 We needed a rule-keeper.
 So, that’s exactly why God sent Jesus.
 As man, Jesus could be born and live under the law.
 As God, Jesus could serve as a substitute for all humanity.

-This peace comes into full view when you picture yourself standing before a holy God on Judgment Day.
+This peace comes into full view when you picture yourself standing before a holy God on judgment day.
 Can you imagine how terrifying it would be to stand on your own sinful record?
 That would result in an eternity separated from God.
 Thanks to Jesus, you don’t have to.
 He gave you a whole new record to stand on—his.
 When you trust in Jesus as your substitute, you are saved by his perfect life.
-“Therefore being justified by faith, we have peace with God through our Lord Jesus Christ…for if, when we were enemies, we were reconciled to God by the death of his Son, much more being reconciled, we shall be saved by his life.”
-(Romans 5:1,10)
+“Therefore being justified by faith, we have peace with God through our Lord Jesus Christ…for if, when we were enemies, we were reconciled to God by the death of his Son, much more being reconciled, we shall be saved by his life” (Romans 5:1,10).

 Christmas is an extraordinary celebration because it means we now have peace with God!